arsalan-darbandi/R/Data-Exploring.md

 ## Descriptive Statistics:

 R provides a wide range of functions for obtaining summary statistics which you can find it [here](http://www.statmethods.net/stats/descriptives.html).
+In the commands below you can find one of the methods for decriptive statistics.
 ```
 library(plyr) # To call package that has baseball dataset
 ?baseball # Reading more about baseball data